-Typically, the likes of the Queen, the Duchess of Cornwall and the Duchess of Cambridge wear them for state banquets or the annual Diplomatic Corps reception at Buckingham Palace.
-Her Majesty also sports a diadem when attending the State Opening of Parliament, if ceremonial dress is required.
+Typically, the likes of the Queen Consort Camilla and the Princess of Wales wear them for state banquets or the annual Diplomatic Corps reception at Buckingham Palace.
+Take a look back at some of the most incredible tiara moments through the years in the video below.

 WATCH: Stunning royal wedding tiaras through the years

-Princess Anne, who turns 71 on Sunday 15 August, first wore a tiara at the age of 17 in an official portrait but she also frequently wore sparkling headpieces for evening events such as film premieres, charity dinners and balls.
+Princess Anne, 72, first wore a tiara at the age of 17 in an official portrait but she also frequently wore sparkling headpieces for evening events such as film premieres, charity dinners and balls.